-Here is some advice on how architects can become more profitable.
+Here below are 5 of the best proven tactics on how architects can become more profitable.

 But first, one more thing.
 Don’t believe in a silver bullet, or in massive profit growth on the short term.
 Instead, think of incremental growth.
 Think about things you can do today, this week or this month to start improving your profitability.
+On a daily basis, the effects of these actions are imperceptible; cumulatively though, their consequences are enormous.
 It’s the compounding of all these little things done right that will pay off big time in 3-5 years from now.

 1 / Focus on value